Skip to main navigation menu Skip to main content Skip to site footer

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+• The manuscript has not been previously published, nor is it under consideration for publication (or an explanation has been provided in Comments to the Editor).

-• Where available, URLs for the references have been provided.
+• Where available, URLs for references are provided.

 • The text is 1.5 line spaced; uses an 11-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables should be placed within the text either at the appropriate points or as close as possible, rather than at the end.